Generalized quasirandom properties of expanding graph sequencesedding: Proofs of Theorems and

 0.5cm

-\textbf{Proof of PIV => P0}: If the average codegree condition~(\ref{cod}) holds for the subgraphs $(i=j)$, then by the $P_7 \to P_1(s)$ $(s=1,2,\dots )$ implication of the equivalent quasirandom properties of~\cite{Chung1}, the subgraphs $G_{ii,n}$ are quasirandom (in terms of the isomorphisms, and so of the homomorphism densities).
+\textbf{Proof of PIV $\Longrightarrow$ P0}: If the average codegree condition~(\ref{cod}) holds for the subgraphs $(i=j)$, then by the $P_7 \Rightarrow P_1(s)$ $(s=1,2,\dots )$ implication of the equivalent quasirandom properties of~\cite{Chung1}, the subgraphs $G_{ii,n}$ are quasirandom (in terms of the isomorphisms, and so of the homomorphism densities).
 Likewise, in the $i\ne j$ case, the bipartite subgraphs $G_{ij,n}$ are bipartite quasirandom.
-Therefore, $G_n$ is built of quasirandom and bipartite quasirandom blocks, so under the strong balancing condition, they together form a generalized quasirandom graph sequence on $k$ classes and model graph $H$, the vertex-weights of which are $r_1 ,\dots ,r_k$ of the strong balancing condition, and the edge-weights are entries of the probability matrix $\PP$ in the condition~(\ref{cod}).
+Therefore, $G_n$ is built of quasirandom and bipartite quasirandom blocks, so under the strong balancing condition, they together form a generalized quasirandom graph sequence on $k$ classes and model graph $H$, the vertex-weights of which are $r_1 ,\dots ,r_k$ of the strong balancing condition, and the edge-weights are entries in the condition~(\ref{cod}) of the probability matrix $\PP$ in PIV. $\square$

 0.5cm